nico-synnax/synnax-fork/README.md

 teams.
 Synnax aims to control the entire data lifecycle, from reading data from a sensor to writing bytes to a file, including a visualization engine and mechanisms for real-time propagation of data, allowing for the control of hardware.
-Synnax can be accessed both programatically through our client libraries and visually through our Console application.
+Synnax can be accessed both programmatically through our client libraries and visually through our Console application.

 ## Documentation